Mets stars shine, NY saves season with 7-3 win over Padres

 It was deGrom’s first playoff start at home — the right-hander helped pitch the Mets into the 2015 World Series, but all four of his starts that postseason came on the road.

-One night after co-ace Max Scherzer gave up four homers and seven runs in a Game 1 flop, deGrom delivered with New York on the brink of elimination.
+“I actually felt like I had my best stuff in the sixth inning,” he said.

-The two-time Cy Young Award winner, who has said he plans to opt out of his contract after this season, whiffed Manny Machado all three times and rebounded nicely after going 0-3 with a 6.00 ERA in his final four regular-season outings.
+One night after co-ace Max Scherzer gave up four homers and seven runs in a Game 1 flop, deGrom came out firing 100 mph fastballs and delivered with New York facing elimination.

-“I actually felt like I had my best stuff in the sixth inning,” deGrom said.
+The two-time Cy Young Award winner, who plans to opt out of his contract after this season, whiffed Machado three times and rebounded nicely after going 0-3 with a 6.00 ERA in his final four regular-season outings.

 Trent Grisham homered for the second time in two games, and San Diego tied it 2-all on Jurickson Profar’s RBI single in the fifth.